WebApps4u/two-factor-auth-for-woocommerce/readme.txt

 == Description ==
 This plugin makes WooCommerce's login form compatible with the [Two Factor Auth plugin](http://wordpress.org/plugins/two-factor-auth/).
 It simply adds a field for an One Time Password to WooCommerce's login form.

+== Installation ==

+Easy installation.

+1. Upload *two-factor-auth.zip* through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

+or

+1. Search for 'Two Factor Auth' in the 'Plugins' menu in WordPress.
+2. Click the 'Install' button.
+(Make sure you picks the right one)
+3. Activate the plugin through the 'Plugins' menu in WordPress

+== Changelog ==
+= 1.0 =
+* Initial release.